klattmose/klattmose.github.io/CookieClicker/CCSE-POCs/README.md

 Any bug or suggestion should be **opened as an issue** [in the repository](https://github.com/klattmose/klattmose.github.io/issues) for easier tracking.
 This allows me to close issues once they're fixed.

 ## Version History

+**09/11/2021 - (2.028)**
+* Added PasswordBox and CheckBox to MenuHelper
+* Added function to append custom CSS styles
+* Fixed bug in custom Background selector

 **09/09/2021 - (2.027)**
 * Added support for custom images for the Pantheon and Grimoire